TrynkaLab/tglow-r/README.md

 For more detaills also see the function definitions

 ## Data structure
-Data is organized into a TglowDataset object, which stores image / well level metadata alongside the features.
+Data is organized into a TglowDataset object, which stores image level metadata seperate from the features.
 Features are stored in a slot called assays, which have the class TglowAssay.
-These are very similar to Seurat Assays.
-TglowAssay objects store the cell-feature level data and make a distinction between numeric data used for analysis which is stored as a matrix, and cell level metadata such as object IDs stored in a dataframe.
+These are structurally similar to Seurat Assays.
+TglowAssay objects store the numeric cell-feature level data.
+Any other cell level metadata not relevant for describing biology, such as object IDs or absolute locations of a cell bounding box, should be stored on the @meta slot.

+A single TglowDataset will always have the same objects across its assays, but assays can differ in features, making it easy to subset qc and manipulate featuresets on the same object.
+To subset on the image or object level, TglowDatasets can be sliced and subsetted in various ways.
+More details on that below.

+The object structure is as follows

+*TglowDataset*
+- @assays: list of TglowAssay's
+  - TglowAssay: stores feature level information, rows are objects, columns are features
+    - @data: Matrix with object level features
+    - @scale.data: Scaled version of @data (usually mean 0 variance 1, but other options are available)
+    - @features: data frame storing feature metadata
+- @meta: data.frame storing cell level metadata (id's, clusterings etc.)
+- @image.meta: data.frame storing image level metadata (conditions, drugs, donors, well ids etc.)
+- @image.data: TglowAssay for storing raw image features
+- @image.data.trans: TglowAssay for storing BoxCox transformed image features
+- @image.data.norm: TglowAssay for storing normalized image features
+- @object.ids: Character vector with the id's of the objects
+- @image.ids: Charachter vector with the images each object comes from
+- @reduction: List to store reductions
+  - TglowReduction: Stores PCA/UMAP in a semi standardized format
+    - @x: Matrix with reduction coordinates, rows are objects, columns are dimensions
+    - @sdev: SD of the components
+    - @sdev_total: Total standard deviations
+    - @object: Flexible slot for storing PCA/UMAP output objects should that be needed
+- @graph: Slot for storing the kNN graph, currently not formalized
+- @active.assay: Name of an active assay, currently not in use

 ## Operations on TglowDataset